yxlin/yxlin.github.io/index.md

 This is the tutorial site for the software, [ggdmc](https://github.com/yxlin/ggdmc/).

-The package, evolving from dynamic model of choice (_DMC_, Heathcote, Lin, et al., 2018), is a generic tool for conducting Bayesian Computations on cognitive models, with a specific emphasis on the challenging hierarchical models and likelihood-free methods.
+The package, evolving from dynamic model of choice (_DMC_, Heathcote, Lin, et al., 2018), is a generic tool for conducting Bayesian Computations on cognitive models, with a specific emphasis on the challenging hierarchical models and likelihood approximation methods.

 1. Instead of using Gibbs or HMC, **_ggdmc_** uses population-based MCMC (pMCMC) samplers.
-A notable Gibbs example is the Gibbs-based Python software, HDDM (Wiecki, Sofer & Frank, 2013), which does not allow the user to conveniently set the variability parameters in the diffusion decision model (DDM).
+A notable Gibbs example is the Gibbs-based Python software, HDDM (Wiecki, Sofer & Frank, 2013), which fit the Wiener diffusion model.
+This specific diffusion model presume no variability at the starting point and drift rates.

 2. An HMC example aiming for conducting Bayesian RT models is Ahn, Haines, and Zhang's _hBayesDM_, which is an R package providing convenient wrapper functions